-Our research taught us that while 70% to 80% of leaders are better off working on their strengths, 20% to 30% of leaders have something called a "fatal flaw."
-Most people have weakness.
-However, fatal flaws are significant weaknesses that have a very negative impact on a person's career and effectiveness.
-We tested an individual's ability to predict their strengths and weaknesses.
-The research revealed that any other rater besides yourself (i.e., manager, peers, direct reports, or others), is twice as accurate at predicting a person's capability.
+Our research taught us that while 70-80 percent of leaders are better off working on their strengths, 20-30 percent have something called a "fatal flaw."
+Most people have weaknesses.
+Fatal flaws are significant weaknesses that have a very negative impact on a person's career and effectiveness.
+We tested an individual's ability to predict their own strengths and weaknesses.
+The research revealed that any rater besides yourself (manager, peers, direct reports, or others) is twice as accurate at predicting your capability.
 Since individuals are not very effective at predicting their own strengths or weaknesses, it's essential that organizations have an assessment method to identify which competencies are fatal flaws and which are profound strengths.

-Cross Training to Build Strengths
+Cross-Training to Build Strengths

 One promising way to develop strengths is through non-linear development.
-Rather than people being satisfied with good performance on a given competency, we found in our research that being highly effective at a competency had a profoundly positive effect.
+Rather than people being satisfied with good performance on a given competency, we found that being highly effective at a competency had a profoundly positive effect.
 Most people know how to fix a weakness.
 They improve through continual linear development.
 If a person is incompetent in their technical skills and expertise, the process to improve is to take classes, get personal coaching, work closely with a highly skilled colleague, and read books.
 The linear process moves people from incompetence to competence.
 Once people reach that level, continued linear development provides little additional value.

-Taking a class that you have already taken or reading content you have already read and understand will not help people move from good to great.
-The process to move from good to great is enhanced by a non-linear approach, or cross training.
-To understand the process we looked at data from thousands of leaders.
-What we found was that leaders who were great, utilized what we call companion behaviors to help them build a profound strength.
+Taking a class that you have already taken or reading content you already know and understand will not help you move from good to great.
+The process to move from good to great is enhanced by a non-linear approach, or cross-training.
+To understand the process, we looked at data from thousands of leaders.
+We found that leaders who were great utilized what we call companion behaviors to help them build a profound strength.
 For example, people who were viewed as having great technical expertise were also viewed as highly competent at solving problems.
-Technical expertise is knowledge but problem solvers take that knowledge to find solutions to issues in the organization.
+Technical expertise is knowledge, but problem solvers take that knowledge to find solutions to issues in the organization.
 Leaders who were viewed as problem solvers were able to use their expertise to create value for the organization.
-We also found that the leaders who were perceived as having the highest level of technical expertise, were effective at communicating powerfully.
+We also found that the leaders who were perceived as having the highest level of technical expertise were effective at communicating powerfully.
 What's better than a person with great expertise?
 A person who can communicate that expertise and knowledge with others.
 We find that for each competency there are between eight and twelve companion behaviors.

 Leaders with a strength in one area can integrate a few companion competencies to create a profound strength in a specific competency.
-Several years ago I worked with an organization where the CEO said, "I only want five competencies in our competency model."
+Several years ago, I worked with an organization where the CEO said, "I only want five competencies in our competency model."
 When asked why, he indicated that he wanted the competency model to be simple and not complicated.
-If an organization starts with the assumption that they only want to measure a narrow, specific set of competencies; a potential problem is created.
+If an organization starts with the assumption that they only want to measure a narrow, specific set of competencies, they create a potential problem.
 To be excellent at one competency requires skill in several other competencies which are not part of that narrow set.
 When competency models are too narrow, they fail to provide leaders with a sufficient understanding of performance on a variety of competencies.
-They provide a narrow snap shot rather than a panoramic view.
-It's absolutely clear that a competency model can be too complex with 20 or more competencies, but they can also be too narrow.
+They provide a narrow snapshot rather than a panoramic view.
+It's absolutely clear that a competency model can be too complex, but they can also be too narrow.